nortal/araneaframework/examples/Readme.txt

 This folder contains small standalone web-apps built on Aranea framework - examples demonstrating how to use the framework.

+* common/
+Contains common classes that are used by various examples.

 * main/